dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 fullIGRAimpv2: Imports and processes a v2 data structure.

+inversionCounter: Counts inversions within a sounding structure.
+Outdated, needs to be changed to calculated_height format or geopotential format, also needs to be documented and have new features added to make the new plots possible.

 makeComparisonImages: Script to easily generate TvZcomparison images.

 periodOfRecord: Displays the timeline of soundings launches near Long Island, NY throughout the IGRA v2 period.
 Shows spans only; written before I realized there were discontinuities in the individual files that the documentation did not describe.
+Updated 28 June 2018 with NC stations.

 surfAnalysisLI: Creates a local surface analysis for Long Island based on ASOS five-minute observations.
 Currently in the very early stages of development.